 Don’t invest in a company whose business you don’t understand

 This is one of the most important Warren Buffett’s Investment Tips.
-People invest their hard earn money just by hearing something good about a particular company from others.
+People invest their hard-earned money just by hearing something good about a particular company from others.
 You can determine if there will be any related economic issues in the future by knowing the company.
-In the stock market, there are many firms whose company can be understood by any ordinary individual.
+In the stock market, there are many firms whose companies can be understood by any ordinary individual.
 Buffett warns you should never invest in companies you don’t comprehend completely.

 Trust yourself to be a successful investor